Redocly/redocly-cli/docs/guides/response-contains-property.md

 };
 ```

-### Craft the logic
+### Define the logic

-While we could hard code the properties we want, it seems like it would be better to let those be configured in the `.redocly.yaml` file with a configurable option.
+While you could hardcode the properties you want, it is better to allow configuration of these properties from the `.redocly.yaml` file.

 This sets the default options as `[]`.